JetBrains/Qodana/topics/code-coverage.md

 [//]: # (title: Code coverage)

 **Code coverage** uses generated code coverage reports to help you identify the issues connected with the method, class, and file coverage.
-This feature is available in the following Ultimate and Ultimate Plus [linters](pricing.md#pricing-linters-licenses) and their trial versions:
+This feature is available under the Ultimate and Ultimate Plus [licenses](pricing.md#pricing-linters-licenses) in the following linters:

 <!-- What does the default solution mean in this case? -->
 <!-- Is the link to the IntelliJ IDEA code coverage solution correct? -->